chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-artifact-repository-management-with-nexus.md

 #### Nexus and NuGet

-Wait wait, we do have `NuGet` which does the job of package management, then why do we need a fancy _"artifacts repository manager?"_
+Wait wait, we do have `NuGet` which does the job of package management, then why do we need a fancy _"artifact repository manager?"_

 Well, the global NuGet server does it's job , but if we want to manage our own packages (for versioning, distribution and reuse etc.) we need to setup a local network NuGet server.
 While that is pretty doable, wouldn't it be great if you could have just one server infrastructure to hold & manage all (local & global) artifacts for all your development teams (think Maven, NuGet, npm, bower, raw binaries etc.) with additional benefits like monitoring, house keeping, security etc. If your answer is yes, Nexus is there to help you out.